nesteruk/Tlon/README.md

 ## Namespaces

-* Namespace declarations do not cause a scope, content not wrapped in `{}`.
+* Namespace declarations do not 'cause' a scope, content not wrapped in `{}`.
 This avoids a 1-tab indentation of *everything* you write and in 99% is a meaningless idea.
 * Multipart declarations are permitted: `namespace Foo.Bar`.
 Avoids insanity like `namespace Foo { namespace Bar { ...`.
 * Fused namespace-and-class declaration.
 Writing `class Foo.Bar` creates namespace `Foo` and treats all subsequence input as pertaining to class `Bar`, unless...
 * Fused namespace-and-inner-class declaration.
 If you must.
 Writing `class Foo.Bar.Baz` where a class `Bar` already exists in namespace `Foo` does, you guessed it, an inner class `Baz` that's declared inside `Bar`.